 Whatever it is, everybody has at some time in their life found something that just sends them around the bend, and today I’m going to tell you mine!

-I’ve seen this done many times for garlands made of leaves and flowers.
-I love the garland concept, but I hate the fact that every little bit of nature is covered with a fine plastic film!
+You’ve seen this done many times for garlands made of leaves and flowers.
+The garland concept is lovely, but I hate that every little bit of nature is covered with a fine plastic film!
 I’ve also seen natural items laminated for children to play with, either to sit on a discovery table or to use on top of a light box.
 I’m all for discovery tables and light boxes, but does the nature really need to be laminated?

 - Once you’ve finished with your laminated nature and you chuck it in the bin, it’s highly likely that it may never biodegrade!
 Leaves can biodegrade in weeks, sticks in months, paper in three to five months.
 See my point?
 It’s turning something that’s good for the environment into something that’s bad for the environment.